 CAPA is also a closed-loop process for the management of failures or nonconformance.
 A CAPA process identifies actions to be taken to eliminate or mitigate failures or nonconformance issues related to procedures, processes, systems, or services in an organization.
 CAPA is closely tied to quality management.

 Many organizations also implement unique CAPA processes best suited to their needs and requirements.
-Regardless of the specific process employed, the goal of CAPA remains the same – to effectively manage problems or issues.
-The long-range goal is to ensure your organization is meeting quality, reliability, and continuous improvement goals.
+Regardless of the specific process employed, the main objective of CAPA is to effectively manage problems or issues.

-5. What are the FRACAS and CAPA Standards?
+6. What are the FRACAS and CAPA standards?

 There is not a single FRACAS or CAPA standard that is applied across the board.
-There are many standards that are industry specific, as well as general guidelines for high-level overview of implementation of a FRACAS process.
+There are many standards that are industry-specific, as well as general guidelines for a high-level overview of the implementation of a FRACAS process.

 The choice of a standard may be made due to industry requirements, compliance needs, corporate objectives, historical reasons, or simply preference.
 In general terms, your issue management process is part of your quality management system (QMS), even if it stands alone or is part of an integrated quality platform.
 Oftentimes, it is helpful to look to technical associations or organizations that serve your industry for guidance and suggestions.
 Organizations such as ASQ (American Society for Quality) may be a good starting point.